Chen Quanguo: Henan

+Hebei (2009–2011)

 In November 2009, Chen Quanguo was transferred to neighboring Hebei and promoted to Acting Governor and Deputy Party Secretary of the province.
 He replaced Hu Chunhua, who became the Party Secretary of Inner Mongolia.
 In January 2010 he was officially elected by the provincial congress as Governor of Hebei at the third session of the 11th National People's Congress.